onap/policy-parent/docs/clamp/acm/design-impl/participants/participant-intermediary.rst

 Update of an Automation Composition Instance
 --------------------------------------------
-- AC-runtime updates the instance properties of the deployed Ac instances
+- ACM-runtime updates the instance properties of the deployed Ac instances
 - it triggers the execution to send a broadcast PROPERTIES_UPDATE message
 - the message is built by AcElementPropertiesPublisher using the REST request payload (to fill the list of elements with the updated property values)
 - Participant-intermediary will receive a PROPERTIES_UPDATE message and stores the updated values of the elements on CacheProvider